RegardsOss/RegardsOss.github.io/docs/setup/swarm-quick-setup.md

 ### Preamble

-When inventory configuration has been saved, you can now install Docker SWARM and REGARDS.
+Once inventory configuration has been saved, you can install Docker SWARM and REGARDS.
 If you want an insecure REGARDS install on your desktop and you know what you're doing, you can search for a tutorial out there to install Docker SWARM on your computer then executes the playbook `regards.yml`.
 If you're OK with a secure installation of SWARM, execute the playbook `setup-vm.yml` which setup swarm and secures it, then pursue with the `regards.yml` playbook.